allisonhamelin/Vancouver-Live-Transit/README.md

 # Vancouver Live Transit
 A react web app displaying live Translink bus locations.
 Data is taken from the Translink API: https://developer.translink.ca/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Frontend

-The frontend was done in React.js
+The frontend was done in React.

 ## Backend